dancrew32/AlphaDict/README.md

 Recursively sorts dictionaries by key.

-Useful for determining if the hash of two dicts that contain identical data, but are in slightly different orders, are the same.
+Useful for determining the equality of two `OrderedDicts` that contain identical data, but have data with keys in slightly different orders.

 ## Scenario